lucasnell/mouse_recombination/SISSRs_Intro.md

 `/Volumes/MW_18TB/Lucas_Nell/lan/musChIP/bed`.
 I primarily used BED files that were filtered for mapping quality (MAPQ) ≥ 20.

-$$MAPQ = -10 * log_{10}(p)$$
+> *MAPQ = -10 * log10(p)*

-"... where $p$ is an estimate of the probability that the alignment does not correspond to the read's true point of origin."
+"... where *p* is an estimate of the probability that the alignment does not correspond to the read's true point of origin."
 ([`bowtie2` manual](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml))

-So MAPQ ≥ 20 should mean that there is a probability of ≥ 0.01 that that read's alignment is not the correct location.
+So MAPQ ≥ 20 should mean that there is a probability of ≤ 0.01 that that read's alignment is not in the correct location.